RedHawkInBlueSky/Wild-West/README.md

   2. Type CD [Directory where Wild West is located]
   3. Then type "python wildwest.py"
   4. Once loaded, simply enter a URL (Without the backslash at the end!) and it will be scanned.

+# COMMON ERRORS

+There is no module named [BLANK] - to fix this, first install PIP which is used for importing modules.
+Then go to a command prompt and type "pip install [module-name]".

+URLLIB couldn't open request URL, this a relatively common crash.
+Try loading Wild-West in Windows.
+Compability with Linux is not perfect, but will be patched in a future series of updates.

 # LEGAL